vishaltak/gitlab-compose-kit/README.md

 - Gitaly,
 - PostgreSQL,
 - Redis,
+- Webpacks,
-- Webpacks.
+- OpenSSH

+The containers interact via HTTP/TCP using intra-container networking.
+There's also a shared volume `/home/git` between: Unicorn, Sidekiq, Workhorse, Gitaly and OpenSSH.

 It still doesn't support:
 - Pages,
-- Registry,
-- SSH
+- Registry

 However, this is super-easy to add now!